evandrojr/misc-js/README.md

 Miscellaneous JS

-* mn.js, a small happy library used by samples which don't (want to) depend on any framework
+* mn.js, a small library

 Run firefox samples/todos/index.html to see it in action